 Driving doesn’t sound like your cup of tea?
 This itinerary could be done by train and bus too, it would just take longer to travel between destinations.
 Also, consider swapping out Lake Garda and the Dolomites for Bologna or Bolzano (both are more accessible by train).
 There are so many possibilities and something for everyone in Northern Italy.

 Let’s dive in…

 Where to Stay: Hotel Bisanzio

 Hotel Bisanzio is close to a water taxi stop and San Marco Square.
-We felt completely spoiled here when they upgraded us to a room with a terrace because we had Alfie (our dog, if you’re new to the blog).
+We felt completely spoiled here when they upgraded us to a room with a terrace because we had Alfie (my dog, if you’re a new reader).

 Things to do in Venice

-- Doge’s Palace and Piazza San Marco (book a tour in advance and skip the line)
+- Doge’s Palace and Piazza San Marco (book your tickets in advance and skip the line)

 - Take a gondola ride